Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 The three-note 'joy' motive is also a feature of the instrumental accompaniment but in this context it has more the feeling of macabre absurdity.
 The choral writing reflects the final line of the closing chorale----he who fears God shall remain forever.
 An eternity of sorrow is God's will and it is to be feared; but there is, nevertheless, an alternative upon which Bach places full emphasis.

 If any doubts about Bach's stance towards this text remain, the second movement dismisses them instantly.
 It is interesting that there is no recitative at this point.
-Clearly Bach intends to sustain the feelings of energy and positivity for as long as possible; hence the ebullient major key setting.
+Clearly Bach intends to sustain the feelings of energy and positivity for as long as possible; hence this ebullient major key setting.

-Here the text is a little more explicit about the nature of the primeval force as it compares the passing of life to the surging waters of a stream or river.
-Bach who, as we have seen, had the services of an excellent flautist throughout this cycle, frequently used that instrument to depict the quality of flowing.
+Here the text is somewhat more explicit about the nature of the primeval force as it compares the passing of life to the surging waters of a stream or river.
+Bach who, as we have seen, had the services of an excellent flautist throughout this cycle, frequently used that instrument to depict the images of flowing.
 The repetitive semi-quaver idea with which the flute and strings commence this Italianate ritornello movement is typical.
 (Similar figuration is often to be found later in much Romantic music and particularly in the accompaniments of several Schubert songs when depicting flowing water).

 The bubbling motion never ceases although Bach does provide a secondary image, one of falling raindrops in the middle section (from bar 87).